The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Background

 \subsection{Generative Models of Natural Language}

 Text generation, both conditional and open-ended, has been a core area of NLP research for many decades.
-The development of neural transformer models, pretrained with the language modeling objective on large amounts of textual data, has led to a exponential improvement in the fluency, coherence, and versatility of machine-generated text \cite{Li2022PretrainedLM}.
+The development of neural transformer models, pretrained with the language modeling objective on large amounts of textual data, has led to exponential improvements in the fluency, coherence, and versatility of machine-generated text \cite{Li2022PretrainedLM}.
 Popular models include the GPT family of models from OpenAI\footnote{\url{https://platform.openai.com/docs/models}}, Llama models from Meta AI \cite{Touvron2023LLaMAOA}, and the Claude family of models from Anthropic AI \cite{TheC3}, among others.
 These models are able to generate long-form text (up to thousands of tokens in length) in response to a user-provided input prompt, which has led to their adaptation as the base models for several NLP tasks, including translation, question answering, summarization, and controlled text generation \cite{brown2020language}.

-Parallel to these advances are works that study the probabilistic algorithms behind the generative processes, and how they differ from that of human language generation.
-Generally, given a context, this involves designing metrics that compare how similar machine generations are to a set of reference human generations (reference-based evaluation).
-Metrics like BLEU \cite{papineni2002bleu}, ROUGE \cite{lin2004rouge}, MoverScore \cite{zhao-etal-2019-moverscore}, and BertScore \cite{bert-score} fall under this umbrella; however, for open-ended tasks like story generation, they do not capture the full range of permissible outputs.
-Reference-free evaluations, on the other hand, train models to discriminate between human and machine generations \cite{hashimoto2019unifying, de-mattei-etal-2021-human}.
-In recent times, LLMs themselves have been proposed as evaluators of the quality of their generations \cite{zhong2022towards, eldan2023tinystories}.

-A third approach, closest to what we follow in this work, is studying the statistical distributions of various text features (type-to-token ratio, word and sentence lengths) in the generations of the two processes (humans and machine).
+Parallel to these advances are studies of the probabilistic algorithms behind generative processes of these models, and how they differ from human language generation.
+Given a context, this involves designing metrics that compare how similar machine generation is to a set of reference human generations (reference-based evaluation).
+Another approach, closer to ours and more appropriate for open-ended text generation, is to study the statistical distributions of various text features (type-to-token ratio, word and sentence lengths) in the two generation processes (humans and machine).
 These measures can be computed and compared both at the corpus-level, and at the instance-level \cite{meister2021language, pillutla2021mauve, giulianelli-etal-2023-comes}.